New Ziwi pet food factory coming to Napier, 125 new jobs once complete

 Ziwi managing director Richard Lawrence said the site is necessary to ensure the company continues to meet strong global demand for products.

-"We're committed to continuing to offer pets -and their human companions - foods prepared in our new kitchens, right here in our home of New Zealand," he said.
+"We're committed to continuing to offer pets - and their human companions - foods prepared in our new kitchens, right here in our home of New Zealand," he said.

 "Ziwi has spent the past three years working with parties in evaluating a number of potential locations in the Tauranga region but has been unsuccessful in finding a site of sufficient size, and with the necessary infrastructure available in meeting the timeframe required."